wri/terramatch-microservices/README.md

 # Building and starting the apps
  * Copy `.env.local.sample` to `.env`
-   * On Linux systems, `host.docker.internal` is not always available.
-Replace this host name in the `_PROXY_TARGET` assignments with
-     `172.17.0.1`, or add a mapping in your `/etc/hosts`: `172.17.0.1: host.docker.internal`
    * On Linux systems, the DOCKER_HOST value should be `unix:///var/run/docker.sock` instead of what's in the sample.
- * The ApiGateway does not hot-reload and needs to be re-built when there are changes:
-   * `(cd apps/api-gateway; npm i)` to install packages for the api gateway stack
-   * `(cd apps/api-gateway/lambda; npm i)` to install packages for the local lambda function that acts as a proxy for local dev only.
-   * `nx build api-gateway` or `nx run-many -t build` (to build all apps)
-   * This will build the local proxy Lambda function and the CDK Stack
-   * Note: The architecture for the local lambda proxy defaults to ARM_64.
-This will be the fastest options on ARM-based Macs (M1, etc), but will be much slower on X86 (AMD/Intel) based machine.
-If you're on an X86 machine, pass the architecture in an environment variable when building the api gateway: `ARCH=X86 nx build api-gateway`.
  * To run all services:
    * `nx run-many -t serve`
-   * Note: the first time this runs, the gateway will take quite awhile to start.
-It'll be faster on subsequent starts.
-   * This starts the ApiGateway and all registered NX apps.
-     * The apps will hot reload if their code, or any of their dependent code in libs changes.
-     * The ApiGateway does _not_ hot reload when changes are made, so you must kill the NX serve process and re-run `nx build api-gateway` after making changes.
  * In `.env` in your `wri-terramatch-website` repository, set your BE connection URL correctly:
    * `NEXT_PUBLIC_API_BASE_URL='http://localhost:4000'`